octronic-uk/Candle/readme.md

 Credits:
 ------------
-* Huge Thanks go to the developers/contributers of Candle, the bases of CocoanutCNC. https://github.com/Denvi/Candle.git
+* Huge Thanks go to the developers/contributers of Candle, the basis of CocoanutCNC. https://github.com/Denvi/Candle.git
 * Using Icons from FontAwesome https://fontawesome.com